ChicagoAcademyofSciences/data-cleaning/workflows/FIC-matching.markdown

 ## Establishing criteria for FIC matches (malacology)

 At least two fields in concordance were required to establish a possible FIC specimen to catalog record match, and three concordances were required to confirm it.
-The fields used to evaulate potential matches were those related to taxonomy, collector, collecting locality, collecting date, and donor/accession.
+The fields used to evaluate potential matches were those related to taxonomy, collector, collecting locality, collecting date, and donor/accession.
 Where two matches could be made and no other data conflicted, it was assumed that that specimen and record were a match, except in cases where multiple FIC specimens matched a single or multiple catalog records, making it impossible to determine which matches were correct.

 ## Identifying FIC matches (malacology)